zertico/apidoc/source/index.md

 Distributor is responsible for distributing product and services SoftLayer to Companies.

-Authentication as manager allows a Distributor list and update your own information.
+Authentication as manager allows a Distributor list and update his own information.

 Authentication as manager allows a Distributor to list, create and update information about Companies.